 Tree Board – City residents are eligible to serve on the Tree Board, which coordinates the City’s annual Arbor Day celebrations and makes recommendations on management of the City’s tree preservation and planting program.

 ABC Board – City residents are eligible to serve on the City’s Alcoholic Beverage Control (ABC) Board, which oversees the operations of the City’s ABC System.

-There are no vacancies on any City Boards and Commissions at the present time.
-For more information, please contact Administrative Assistant Debi Sherlin at City Hall at 828-652-3551 or firstname.lastname@example.org.
+For more information, please contact Landdis Hollifield, Executive Assistant to the City Manager/Public Information Officer, at City Hall at 828-652-3551 or firstname.lastname@example.org.

 While the City has six paid firefighter positions, the City relies primarily on volunteer firefighters to provide fire protection for the City and the surrounding Marion Area Fire District.
 The City typically has about 28 volunteer firefighters.

-If you are interested in learning more about volunteer opportunities in the Marion Fire Department, please contact Fire Chief Jim Neal at 828-652-5201 or email@example.com.
+If you are interested in learning more about volunteer opportunities in the Marion Fire Department, please contact Fire Chief Ray McDaniel at 828-652-5201 or email@example.com.

 The Marion Business Association and the City of Marion hold the County’s largest festival, the Mountain Glory Festival, on the second Saturday of October each year.
 Approximately 20,000 people attend the Mountain Glory Festival, which showcases crafts, food and entertainment for the whole family.
 Volunteers are needed to help with Festival planning, vendor set-up, children’s activities, entertainment, drink booths and other functions.

 Please contact Freddie Killough with the Marion Business Association at 828-652-2215 or firstname.lastname@example.org if you are interested in helping with the Mountain Glory Festival.